Dynamic-Capital/Dynamic-Capital/docs/credit_pricing_strategy.md

 # Credit and Pricing Optimization Playbook

 ## Overview
 This guide explains how to translate the Dynamic Credit Model into pricing and product decisions for your project, including VIP and mentorship offerings.
-It outlines how to plan feature work, bundle services, and allocate credits when using AI chat and tooling.
+It integrates the efficient-playbook guidance for using credits in both Chat and Agent modes so you can plan feature work, bundle services, and allocate credits when working with AI tooling.

+## 0. Understand the Credit System
+- **Credit definition**: Treat each AI interaction as a credit.
+Standard chat replies, quick brainstorms, or short debugging exchanges typically consume 1 credit.
+Autonomous agent runs that coordinate multiple file edits or complex workflows can consume several credits per request.
+- **Plan tiers and rollover**: A free plan generally provides ~5 credits per day, while paid plans (e.g., Pro) offer ~100 credits per month with partial rollover for unused credits.
+Adjust the numbers to your actual provider agreement but keep the ratios consistent when estimating budgets.
+- **Track real usage**: Log the credit draw for every significant request—especially multi-step agent executions—to refine forecasts and catch burn spikes early.

 ## 1. Map Project Scope to Credit Usage
 - **Inventory feature areas**: list all planned pages, integrations, and automation tasks.
 Group them into milestones (e.g., MVP, VIP enhancements, mentorship portal).